Subscribe to stay updated

 - Certified products, specifically eco, organic and ethical certifications

 - Exclusive, limited edition products

-The UK, Germany and France make up the majority of the European cosmetics market, with their ecommerce industries ranking 3rd, 5th and 6th largest in the world respectively.
+The UK, Germany and France make up the majority of the European cosmetics demand, with their ecommerce industries ranking 3rd, 5th and 6th largest in the world respectively.

 Popular products are similar to the US, but the sales channels are different.

 - ‘Spa’ and treatment products

 Men’s skincare is growing in popularity globally, but in Latin America can’t be stopped.